ishtms/Js_game/README.md

-# HTML and Pure Javascript Game.
+# HTML and Vanilla Javascript Game.